// feature · parse

 salary: $190K to $240K

-How to use job description parser
+How to use job description parser.

 3 steps.
 Each one runs in seconds.
 Scroll in order.